chengcli/space405/doc/hw1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Find out where the initial conditions are set in the code.
 Change the initial conditions
     to be solar system like.
-You can use the Fact Sheet of the solar system to find
+You can use the :ref:`Planet Fact Sheet` of the solar system to find
     out various properties of the solar system.

     Run the simulation again and summarize the results.